-- variation rather than the construction works of the present project.
-Photos of Streams A to D were shown in Annex E. - 5.3.8 The habitats and vegetation generally remained intact within the majority of the stream buffer zone (except and area for Tributary B2 which was accidentally cleared before) and outside the project area.
-No earthwork, human disturbance or fire disturbance was observed beyond the project site boundary other than the historical erosion of hillsides. - 5.3.9 Aquatic fauna communities were checked during the monitoring survey.
+- 5.3.10 Stream D is located outside the Project Area but within the Assessment Area and is the main stream draining the west side of the Assessment Area.
+It had clear water and moderate flow levels.
+Stream D is the only stream with deeper water depth among the four streams (water depth over 0.3 m in some of the stream reaches).
+As Stream D is outside the construction area, buffer zone would not be needed for this stream.
+In the present survey, the flow was found clear in Stream D, and Atyid shrimp Caridina trifasciata was still recorded. - 5.3.11 Photos of Streams A to C were shown in Photo Plate 5.3-1 (Annex E).
+The habitats and vegetation generally remained intact within a large potion of the project site (beyond the works fronts), and within the majority of the stream buffer zone (except and area for Tributary B2 which was accidentally cleared before) and outside the project area.
+No earthwork, human disturbance or fire disturbance was observed beyond the project site boundary other than the historical erosion of hillsides. - 5.3.12 Aquatic fauna communities were checked during the monitoring survey.
 Atyid shrimp Caridina trifasciata were found in Stream B, Stream C & Stream D during the present monitoring survey (Annex E Photo Plate 5.3-1).
 Although the low water levels and flow volume, Atyid shrimp Caridina trifasciata was still recorded in the streams, especially among the emergent plants, in the present survey.
 The sedimentation incident in November 2006 made a large portion of the stream bed in Stream C covered by sediment and this limit the habitat size for the shrimps.
-Measures should be taken to prevent any similar incidents in the future. - 5.3.10 Another species of Atyid shrimp, Caridina cantonensis, which is common and widespread in Hong Kong was found in Stream B, C and D. Other aquatic fauna and flora encountered during the monitoring included Freshwater snail Brotia hainanensis, which is usually found in streams with good water quality, found at B2 tributary of Stream B. - 5.3.11 The demarcation of the stream buffer zone had been fully established at Stream A main stream, the two tributaries of Stream B and Stream C at the time of the monitoring survey.
-Except at the temporary access bridges crossing Stream A, Stream B and Stream C, riparian vegetation within the buffer zone was not disturbed by construction works. - 5.3.12 The demarcation of the stream buffer zone had been fully established at Stream A main stream, the two tributaries of Streams B & C at the time of the monitoring survey.
-Except at the temporary access bridges crossing Streams A, B and C, and the vegetation accidentally cleared within Stream B2 buffer zone earlier, riparian vegetation within the buffer zone was not disturbed by construction works.
-However some empty beer cans were found within the Stream B2 buffer zone which should not be entered by workers.
-Although there was no sighting of workers entering the buffer zone and those beer cans might be washed down into the buffer zone from areas outside the buffer zone, the Contractor was reminded to alert the workers not to entering all streams buffer zone.
+Measures should be taken to prevent any similar incidents in the future. - 5.3.13 Another species of Atyid shrimp, Caridina cantonensis, which is common and widespread in Hong Kong was found in Stream B, C and D. Other aquatic fauna and flora encountered during the monitoring included Freshwater snail Brotia hainanensis, which is usually found in streams with good water quality, found at B2 tributary of Stream B. - 5.3.14 The demarcation of the stream buffer zone had been partially established at Stream A main stream, fully establishment at two tributaries of Stream B and Stream C at the time of the monitoring survey.
+Except at the temporary access bridges crossing Stream A, Stream B and Stream C, and the reinstated newly planting shrub area due to the accidentally vegetation cleared at Stream B2 buffer zone (November 2006), riparian vegetation within the buffer zone was not disturbed by construction works.

-5.3.13 The reporting month (February 2007) was the Month Fourteen of the construction programme, the monitoring on corals therefore was not required.
-The next marine ecological monitoring is scheduled in March 2007.
+5.3.15 The reporting month (April 2007) was the Month Sixteen of the construction programme, the monitoring on corals therefore was not required.
+The next marine ecological monitoring is scheduled in June 2007.